ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-3-3.md

-Chapter 5: Setting Realistic Goals and Objectives
+Setting Realistic Goals and Objectives
 =================================================

 In this chapter, we will explore the importance of setting realistic goals and objectives in creating a positive workplace environment.
 A collaborative, supportive, and engaging workplace is built on a foundation of clear direction and purpose.
 By setting realistic goals and objectives, organizations can align their efforts, motivate employees, and foster a sense of accomplishment and growth.